 If you are having problems with your subwoofer such as a lack of sound or a distorted sound, you are likely to have a damaged subwoofer.
 Two of the most common culprits for this issue are with the voice coil or the speaker cone.

 To determine the exact cause of problem and even to confirm if your car’s subwoofer has really blown, you can take the following steps.

-You need to set the volume to the lowest level, and increase it slightly to not above the medium level.
-If you notice a distorting voice while doing it, the subwoofer may have blown partially and may need to be replaced soon.
-However, if you hear a cracking voice, then you may have definitely blown the subwoofer.
-Such a voice is a sure sign of blown subwoofer.
+If you notice a distorting voice while testing at different sound levels, the subwoofer may have blown partially and will need to be replaced soon.
+If you hear a cracking voice, then you have definitely blown the subwoofer.
+A cracking voice is a sure sign of blown subwoofer.

 If your subwoofer doesn’t have the same quality as it once did, there’s a couple things to check to make sure that the subwoofer is blown.
 If you have found that the subwoofer is blown, we recommend checking out our guide to the best subwoofers.